inouiw/capacitor-native-google-one-tap-signin/README.md

 - You can attach a handler to your own custom sign-in button.

-&ast; For ios, the GoogleSignIn library stores and loads the AuthSession with idToken in the keychain until signed-out.
+&ast; For iOS, the GoogleSignIn library stores and loads the AuthSession with idToken in the keychain until signed-out.
 To avoid any UI for Android and Web, you could create your own authentication cookie.
-To create your own auth cookie, send the google idToken to your server, verify it, create a JWT and return it as cookie.
+To create your own auth cookie, send the Google idToken to your server, verify it, create a JWT and return it as cookie.
 When the user returns, just verify your JWT cookie.

 This GoogleSignIn library intends to provide the best google authentication experience for each platform.